 This event is both a unique opportunity and a rare bargain.
 Every participant will come away with two vellum skins; one dyed goatskin and one fair calf.
 While you're here, you'll also have the chance to browse our inventory of binding leather, calligraphy parchment, and all of the rest of our offerings firsthand.

 Spaces in the workshop are limited, so we will be taking people on a first come, first serve basis.
 You can reserve your spot here or call us at 845.457.3834.
 You can also email us with any questions.
-Registration ends May 1, 2016.
+Register now.
+Dates TBD.